The Difference Between a Knowledge Base and a Knowledge Path

 Most teams have a knowledge base.
 Almost none have a knowledge path.

-The distinction sounds subtle.
-The operational difference is enormous.
+The distinction sounds like semantics.
+The operational difference — once you've seen it — is enormous.

 A Knowledge Base Answers: What Do We Know?